minusonee/djangoblog/README.md

-This is a personal blog template made in django from RealPython.
+This is a personal blog template made with django from RealPython.